 Just because the price of a home seems reasonable in Waco, Texas doesn’t mean it will be the same in San Francisco.
-Potential buyers come away for some shows with completely unrealistic expectations of what things cost.
+Potential buyers come away from some shows with completely unrealistic expectations of what things cost.

 Going over budget is a very bad idea.
 How many times do you see couples on a show like House Hunters hardly blink at going several thousand dollars over their budget?

-You are no longer just handing over a monthly rent check You need to make sure you have some “rainy day” money for repairs and maintenance.
+You are no longer just handing over a monthly rent check you need to make sure you have some “rainy day” money for repairs and maintenance.

 If you watch enough of these home-buying and remodeling shows you will come away with the idea granite countertops are a must have an item in a kitchen.
 Even sellers are asking if they need to change out their countertops to make the home sell faster.